Meditation is More than Calm

 • Out of the apparently empty space of stillness comes intuitive intelligence – that is, when the mind goes still without the usual fug of mental commentary, in that openness, the ‘source material’ of intuitive inspiration and understanding arises – often unexplainable, but valuable none the less.

 So, to answer your question – why did you experience anxiety/anger when you meditated?
-Well, because it was already there – and perhaps you have been using your life, and the endorphins of running and all the other things you do, to avoid feeling it.
+Well, because these things were already there – and you have been using your life, and the endorphins of running and all the other things you do, to avoid feeling it.
 And perhaps now is the time to feel it.
 Not think about it, or be afraid of it, or run from it.
 Just feel it.
 As it is.
 As it is happening.
-It won’t kill you after all.
-You’re simply sitting. it’s just uncomfortable, that’s all.
+After all, it won’t kill you – it’s just uncomfortable, that’s all.

-As you sit with the feelings, you might find it apparently gets worse.
+You’re simply sitting.
+And as you sit with what you’re feeling, you might find it apparently gets worse.
 That’s good.
-It means the mind is getting to know it, after hiding from it for so long.
-So long as you stay with the feelings as they are, without reacting, the mind will slowly work it out.
-And the anxiety will reach a pitch, and panicked thoughts will yelp and squeal – but you ignore them and keep focusing your attention on the feelings ….
+It means the mind is getting to know what’s there, after hiding from it for so long.
+So long as you remain aware of the feelings as they are, without reacting to them one way or the other, the mind/body will slowly work it out.
+Perhaps the anxiety will reach a pitch, and panicked thoughts will yelp and squeal – but you ignore them and keep focusing your attention on the feelings ….

 ….and what you you find?
-So long as you stay in present time, feeling instead of thinking – the anxiety will rapidly fade away.
-And you will have taught the mind that one more life-demon is not so powerful – that it can be beaten – simply by being still, like an oak tree in a storm.
+So long as you stay in present time, with your attention on the breath, while being aware without reacting – the anxiety and discomfort will slowly fade away.
+And you will have taught the mind a lesson – that the stuff it fears is not permanent – that it can change – simply by you remaining still, like an oak tree in a storm.

 THAT is meditation.